-- 1. Ordinary maintenance, repair or replacement of any exterior feature, which does not involve a change in design, material, or outward appearance thereof. - 2.
-Work which cannot be seen from any public street or park. - 3.
-Temporary signs or structures subject to conditions such as duration and location. - 4.
+- 1. Ordinary maintenance, repair or replacement of any exterior feature that does not involve a change in design, material, or outward appearance thereof. - 2.
+Work which cannot be seen from any public street or park.

+- 3. Temporary signs or structures subject to conditions such as duration and location. - 4.
 Storm windows, screens, window air conditioners, antennae [satellite dishes are regulated; please see Satellite Dish Guidelines], and similar appurtenances. - 5.
-Signs of not more than one square foot.

-- 6. Reconstruction, substantially similar in exterior design, of a building, structure, or exterior architectural feature damaged by fire, storm, or other disaster. - 7.
-Fencing and screen planting not lying between the foundation line or an extension thereof, and the public way.
+Terraces, walks, driveways, and sidewalks. - 6.
+Color of material used on roofs. - 7.
+Signs of not more than one square foot. - 8.
+Reconstruction, substantially similar in exterior design, of a building, structure, or exterior architectural feature damaged by fire, storm or other disaster. - 9.
+Fencing not lying between the foundation line and the public way. - 10.
+Gutters and Downspouts.